-(2) A licensee is prohibited from advertising with envelopes or stationery that contain an official-looking emblem designed to resemble a government mailing or that suggest an affiliation that does not exist.
+(2) A licensee is prohibited from advertising with envelopes, stationery, or internet pages that contain an official-looking emblem designed to resemble a government agency or that suggest an affiliation that does not exist.
 What are some examples of emblems or government-like names, language, or nonexistent affiliations that will violate the state and federal advertising laws?
 Some examples include, but are not limited to:

 (a) An official-looking emblem such as an eagle, the Statue of Liberty, or a crest or seal that resembles one used by any state or federal government agency.

-(b) Envelopes designed to resemble official government mailings, such as IRS or U.S. Treasury envelopes, or other government mailers.
+(b) Envelopes or internet pages designed to resemble official government mailings or internet locations, such as IRS or U.S. Treasury, or other government agencies.